 However, a cut score of 96.9% is still not good by my standards.
 While it might be a step in the right direction, the reality is that very few diamonds with a cut score of 100% meet my selection criteria.
 Unfortunately, a lot of diamonds with a 100% cut score still leak a lot of light!
 Which is why reflector scope images are so important!

-The 41.0 degree crown angle on this 1 carat round diamond is still a little steep for my preferences.
+The 41.0 degree crown angle on this 1-carat round diamond is still a little steep for my preferences.
 However, it is combined with a pavilion depth of 43% which might still produce good light return.
-However there is no way to tell for sure with out ASET and Ideal Scope images.
+However, there is no way to tell for sure without ASET and Ideal Scope images.

 The crown angle of 33.5 degrees is shallower than I prefer.
 While this is likely to create a higher degree of brilliance, it will be at the expense of dispersion.
-In other words, this diamond might exhibit a lot of white sparkle, however it will be probably be at the expense of fire.
+In other words, this diamond might exhibit a lot of white sparkle, however, it will probably be at the expense of fire.

 It is also worth noting that I would automatically reject this diamond because it contains a knot.
 A knot is an included diamond crystal, which breaks through the surface of the diamond.
 They are prone to catching on things and have been known to loosen and fall out with time.
 When this happens, it will leave a cavity where the knot appears.
-With this in mind, I consider them to be a durability risk and reject for them without a second thought.
+With this in mind, I consider them to be a durability risk and reject them without a second thought.